einzige/pose/readme.markdown

       # Once Pose knows that, it will update the search index every time an instance is saved or deleted.
       posify

-      # This method returns the fulltext content that should be indexed.
+      # This method tells Pose the fulltext content that should be indexed.
-      # This method returns the text that should be indexed for each instance of the class.
+      # Note that you can return whatever content you want here,
-      # Note that you can return whatever content you want here, not only data from this object but also
+      # not only data from this object but also
       # data from related objects, class names, etc.
       def pose_content

         # Only active instances should show up in search results.
-        return nil unless status == :active
+        return unless status == :active

         # Return the fulltext content as an array of strings.
         [self.foo, self.parent.bar, self.children.map &:name]